 Before the events of Tsukihime, Tohno Shiki has the ability to see "things which are hidden".
 When he is killed and brought back to life, this mutates into the ability to see death, allowing him to cut anything by tracing its "lines of death" or destroy anything by stabbing its "point of death".
 This manages to be even more overpowered than it sounds, but Shiki has to wear Anti-Magic glasses to prevent going mad (besides the obvious reasons, just looking at a "very immortal" character for too long can cause brain damage).

 The Nameless One in Planescape: Torment sometimes regains memories after he dies and comes back, which can translate into more experience points, and hence more power.

 In Starcraft II, one mission against a Hybrid Monster named Maar has him repeatedly assaulting your small base.
 If you kill him, he keeps coming back, larger, with more hit points and a more powerful attack.

 In Ogre Battle series (and Tactics Ogre games from the same universe) it's possible to resurrect your fallen units as undead.
-They have weakness against enemy clerics, but often much stronger then they was in live.
-In Knight of Lodis it's possible to resurrect fallen knight as Angel Knight, one of the best classes in game, who doesn't have weakness to holy.
+They have a weakness against enemy clerics, but are often much stronger then they was in live.
+In Knight of Lodis it's possible to resurrect fallen knights as Angel Knights, one of the best classes in game, who doesn't have weakness to holy.

 Red Savarin from Solatorobo says he feels better than ever after his brush with death.
 It eventually results in him being able to Trance and become extra-powerful when he feels the need to protect someone.